luxfi/docs/docs/dapps/smart-contracts/create-erc-20-token-on-lux-c-chain.md

 ## Fund Your C-Chain Address

-For funding on the Fuji Testnet, you can use the Test Network Faucet.
+For funding on the Testnet, you can use the Test Network Faucet.
 Navigate to [https://faucet.lux.network/](https://faucet.lux.network/) and paste your C-Chain address.

 ## Create Mintable Token